Fantomas42/django-blog-zinnia/docs/development/contribution.rst

 Keep it mind that documenting is most useful than coding, so your contribution will be greatly appreciated.

+.. _contributing-changes-documentation:

-Contributing Changes
+Contributing changes
 --------------------

 Contribute changes to the documentation in the same fashion as committing to source code.
 Essentially, you will fork the project on github, make your changes to the documentation, commit them, and submit a pull request.

-See :ref:`code-process` for more details.
+See :ref:`code process<code-process>` for more details.

 .. _writing-translations: